 Design For Mobile

 When you look at usage statistics, the trend is clear.
-This chart is from Mary Meeker's 2016 Internet Trends Report.
+This chart shows how mobile device usage has increased each year.

 A vast array of mobile devices accomplish a variety of tasks while running tons of applications.
 This plethora of device options means that you need to account for a wide assortment of display sizes in the design process.

 As a front end developer, it’s vital to consider all possible end users when creating a web experience.
 Keeping so many display sizes in mind can be a challenge, and responsive design methodologies are useful to tackle that problem.

 Bootstrap, Zurb, and Jeet are among the frameworks that developers use to give websites a responsive layout.
 The concept of responsive web design provides for optimal viewing and interaction across many devices.
 Media queries are rules that developers write to adapt designs to specific screen widths or height.

 Writing these from scratch can be time consuming and repetitive, so frameworks prepackage media queries using common screen size rules.
 They are worth a try even just as a starting point in a project.

 Depending on the size of a web project, just the front end code can be difficult to organize.
 Creating an organizational standard that all developers on a team should follow can be a challenge.
 Here at Zivtech, we are moving toward the atomic design methodology pioneered by Brad Frost.
 Taking cues from chemistry, this design paradigm suggests that developers organize code into 5 categories: